aws-samples/amazon-documentdb-samples/samples/iam_role_sample_code/README.md

 Replace the following parameters in the stack details screen.
 ![iam_stack_details_params](files/iam_stack_details_params.jpg)

-This will create the resources needed for running this sample  including the following:
+The template will create the resources needed for running this sample  including the following:

 * An [Amazon EC2 Instance](https://aws.amazon.com/pm/ec2/) with an [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) attached to it
 * An Amazon DocumentDB cluster with one db.r6g.large instance.